 - Make sure Google Chrome is in the list, and that it has a checkmark next to it.

 - If you add a checkmark, you will be prompted to quit Google Chrome so that it gets the new setting.
 Confirm that it should quit.
+If you don't see this happen, we recommend that you reboot your computer after adding the checkmark.

 - Relaunch Google Chrome and try using CrankWheel again.